cksapp/Datto-DBPool_PSWrapper/docs/Datto-DBPool_API/Remove-DBPoolContainer.md

 ## DESCRIPTION
 The Remove-DBPoolContainer function is used to delete containers in the DBPool based on the provided container ID.

+!!
-This is a destructive operation and will destory the container.
+This is a destructive operation and will destory the container !!

 ## EXAMPLES